 As the nation's experts on oceanic and atmospheric science and the lead science agency for coastal oil spills, the Office of Response and Restoration (OR&R) was on the scene of the Deepwater Horizon oil spill from the earliest moments of the crisis in April 2010.

-Our scientists have been using data from satellites, aircraft, ships, buoys, and gliders to collect and provide mission-critical information to guide the emergency response to the spill, as well as the long-term assessment and restoration of the Gulf Coast.
+Our scientists used data from satellites, aircraft, ships, buoys, and gliders to collect and provide mission-critical information to guide the emergency response to the spill, as well as the long-term assessment and restoration of the Gulf Coast.

-The following websites represent historical information and the most up-to-date resources on OR&R and NOAA activities related to the Deepwater Horizon oil spill.
+Peruse an overview of the case, as well as some of our news updates during the spill, or, reference the following websites for historical information and the most up-to-date resources on OR&R and NOAA activities related to the Deepwater Horizon oil spill.

 OR&R Deepwater Horizon Trajectory Maps: A record of the Deepwater Horizon spill trajectories, generated by OR&R from April 21 through August 23, 2010.
 The trajectory maps predict how an oil spill will spread and move within a local area and are available on this site by type and by date.

 Environmental Response Management Application® Deepwater Gulf Response: is OR&R's online mapping tool integrating key environmental response information for first responders and decision makers.
 ERMA integrates both static and real-time data, such as Environmental Sensitivity Index (ESI) maps, ship locations, weather, and ocean currents, in a centralized, easy-to-use format.
 This site served a critical role in the response to the Deepwater Horizon oil spill and remains a valuable reference.
 The Environmental Response Management Application exists for all regions of the United States.
 ERMA aids in spill preparedness and planning, assists in coordinating emergency response efforts and situational awareness for human and natural disasters, and supports the Natural Resource Damage Assessment (NRDA) process.